 Whiskery kisses are worth their weight in gold, but how much do cats cost when you really get down to the purr-ticulars?
-The cost of a cat runs a range depending on cat breed, age and even your lifestyle, but the basics come in around a minimum of $405 for the first year, and about $340 for each year after.
+The cost of a cat or kitten runs a range depending on cat breed, age and even your lifestyle, but the basics come in around a minimum of $405 for the first year, and about $340 for each year after.

-When it comes to the costs of a cat, there’s a wide range of prices for nearly every necessity you can think of.
+When it comes to the costs of a cat or kitten, there’s a wide range of prices for nearly every necessity you can think of.
 Where you find yourself on the cat cost scale depends on your individual pet’s needs, and your personal budget.
 You can play it tame or go a little more wild, but the information below should give you a pretty good scope of costs (give or take a few outliers, like professional grooming or emergency veterinary care).

 |Cat Cost Estimates|

 |Adoption Fee*||Sponsored ($0)–200||N/A|

 |Veterinary Care and Vaccines*||$110–550||$110–550|

 |Food and Water Bowls||$5–30||N/A|